kckeiks/python-remotezip/README.md

 ## Command line tool

-This version of the project allows you to run the command line tool, `sremotezip.py` with `docker-compose` for development.
+This version of the project allows you to run the command line tool, `sremotezip.py`, with `docker-compose`.
 The flags and arguments can be passed during the build process using the host's environment variables.

 ```
 FLAG=-l URL=url FILENAME=filename docker-compose up